engisalor/sketch-grammar-explorer/README.md

 #### Parsing data: `sgex.parse`

-This subpackage has modules for parsing each API call type. `sgex.parse.freqs`, for example, has functions for working with `freqs` data.
+`parse` contains techniques for parsing each API call type.
 These functions generally apply to JSON responses, as this format offers the most detailed content to build data sets with.
 Since many types of queries are possible in Sketch Engine, `parse` just includes a few use cases.

 ```python
 # docstring for a parsing function